rem1niscence/canopy/store/README.md

 4. **Tree Rehash**: Recalculate hash values upward from '000' parent to the root (on this case is the same as root) to maintain integrity as shown in the diagram in green.

+### Proof Generation and verification

+Canopy's SMT implementation supports both proof-of-membership and proof-of-non-membership through the `GetMerkleProof` and `VerifyProof` methods.
+These proofs enable verification of whether a specific key-value pair exists in the tree without requiring access to the complete tree data.

+#### Proof Generation (`GetMerkleProof`)

+The proof generation process constructs an ordered path from the target leaf node (or the closest existing node where the key would reside if present) back to the root, by including every sibling node encountered along each branch of this traversal.

+1. **Initial Node**: The first element in the proof is always the target node (for membership proofs) or the node at the potential location (for non-membership proofs)

+2. **Sibling Collection**: For each level from the leaf to the root:
+   1. Record the sibling node's key and value
+   2. Store the sibling's position (left=0 or right=1) in the bitmask
+      - These siblings are essential for reconstructing parent hashes

+#### Proof Verification (`VerifyProof`)

+The verification process reconstructs the root hash using the provided proof and compares it with the known root, if the hashes match, the resulting tree is then used in order to verify the existence of the requested key-value pair.
+As a side note, unlike traditional sparse merkle trees, both the key and value are required in order to generate the parent's hash:

+1. **Initial Setup**:
+    - Create a temporary in-memory tree
+    - Add the first proof node (target/potential location)
+    - The first proof node's key and value hash are then used to build the parent of the upcoming node

+2. **Hash Reconstruction**:
+    - For each sibling in the proof:
+      - Use the bitmask to determine sibling position
+      - Combine the current hash with the sibling's hash
+      - Compute the parent hash using the same function as the main tree
+      - Compute the parent's key by calculating the Greatest Common Prefix (GCP) of the current node's key and the sibling's key
+      - Save the resulting parent node in the temporary tree

+3. **Root Hash Validation**:
+    - Compare reconstructed root hash with provided root
+      - If the hashes do not match, the proof is invalid and the verification fails

+4. **Final Verification**:
+    - Traverse the temporary tree to verify the existence of the requested key-value pair
+      - For membership proofs: Verifies target exists and value matches
+      - For non-membership proofs: Confirms target doesn't exist at expected position

 ## Indexer operations and prefix usage to optimize iterations

 ## Store struct and how it adds up all together